-When replacing a king pin and fifth wheel, the load rating must match or exceed the GVWR of the trailer.
+When replacing a ring, the load rating must match or exceed the GVWR of the trailer.

 9.2.5 Landing Leg Or Jack

 If a grease fitting is present, use a grease gun to lubricate the jack mechanism.
 Grease the gears in the top of hand-cranked jacks once a year, by removing the top of the jack and pumping or hand packing grease into the gears.